CESARBR/knot-hardware-pcbs/README.md

 All modules are mapped into the Raspberry Pi pins so no extra jumpers are required to use it, just need to connect the modules. (you can see pins connections in the gateway starter board schematic file).
 The connection between the shield modules and the Raspberry Pi pins are made by a male/female 2x20 header thats fit in the Raspberry's GPIO header and ease the access to the Raspberry's GPIO.

+### KNoT Gateway Mini Starter Board :new:

+KNoT Gateway Mini Starter Board consists of a tiny shield board for Raspberry Pi and saves a lot of space and pins, since it only requires 16 pins from the Raspberry Pi 40-pin header.
+The board supports the nRF24L01+ radio module and also contains:
+- 2x user buttons
+  - Things Pairing: starts the pairing process to Things nearby
+  - Reset: provides a way to reset the gateway firmware to default parameters
+- 3x LEDs
+  - Power
+  - Connection Status
+  - Activity

-####KNoT Thing Starter Board
+### KNoT Thing Starter Board

-KNoT Thing Starter Board is a device board based on Arduino and nRF24L01+ radio.
-This PCB integrates an [Arduino Pro Mini 5V 16MHz](https://www.arduino.cc/en/Main/arduinoBoardProMini), a nRF24L01+ 2.4GHz module, voltage regulator and headers for I/O. This kit serves as a support PCB for software development and preliminary hardware evaluation.
-The [Thing Starter Board](https://upverter.com/CESARKNoT/ea9bba79e71df466/KNoT-nRF24L01/) for KNoT platform was designed with Upverter.
+KNoT Thing Starter Board, currently on it third version (`Rev 01.02`) is a device board based on Arduino and nRF24L01+ radio.
+The board supports the composition of an [Arduino Pro Mini 5V 16MHz](https://www.arduino.cc/en/Main/arduinoBoardProMini), a nRF24L01+ 2.4GHz module and a [FTDI FL232 Module]().
+The board also provides the KNoT Status LED and a Reset EEPROM button.

+In addition, the board brings an user LED, connected to Arduinos PD5 pin.
+All the Arduino Pins are available on external headers where user can debug their applications or connect external devices, such as sensors or actuators.

+All the board components are plated-through hole technology which makes it easy to manually assembly.

+There is also a previous version of this board (`Rev 01.00`) available online on the Upverter E-CAD: [Thing Starter Board](https://upverter.com/CESARKNoT/ea9bba79e71df466/KNoT-nRF24L01/).

-####KNoT Thing Development Board
+### KNoT Thing Development Board

 KNoT Thing Development Board consists of an Arduino based PCB with the ATMega328 microcontroler, nRF24L01+ circuit, headers for SPI and I²C communication, push button and status led.

-#####Characteristics
+#### Characteristics

- - Suports KNoT version 01.00
+ - Supports KNoT version 01.00
  - Compatible with Arduino IDE
- - Supplied via Micro-USB conector
+ - Supplied via Micro-USB connector
  - nRF24L01+ radio with external antenna
  - ATMega328-AU Micro-controller
  - Programmed through FTDI232RL USB-Serial converter